 Not a lot of people know that Bach had a dog called Potentia.
 Hence the movement in the Magnificat:

 Fetch it, Potentiam!

-And this is perhaps a suitable place for “Most highly flavoured gravy”, a favourite remoulding of “Most highly favoured lady” by choristers Down the Ages: see here, with a link to Joseph Needham and Cambridge.
+And this is perhaps a suitable place for “most highly flavoured gravy”, a favourite remoulding of “most highly favoured lady” from The angel Gabriel by choristers Down the Ages—see here, with a link to Joseph Needham and Cambridge.

 See also Comely scone.
 You can follow all this up with the mountweazel…

 Pingback: New Bach for fiddlers! | Stephen Jones: a blog

 Pingback: A Bach retrospective | Stephen Jones: a blog

 Pingback: Saga and Sofia | Stephen Jones: a blog

 Pingback: A Shanghai Prom | Stephen Jones: a blog